delcroip/Dolibarr_employment_contract/README.md

 This Module add a page into user's configuration to manage employment contract.

-Need to modify statut of the constant MAIN_FEATURES_LEVEL at 1 (Experimental mode) Need Dolibarr 3.4.x (Not tested into previous version - At you own risk)
+Need to modify statut of the constant MAIN_FEATURES_LEVEL at 1 (Experimental mode) Need Dolibarr 3.4.x (Not tested into previous version - At your own risk)

 INSTALL
 -------